vanshwassan/vitepress-docs/docs/reference/dapis/understand/wallets.md

 # {{$frontmatter.title}}

-Funds from sponsor wallets are used to pay the gas cost when updating the on-chain value of a self-funded dAPI's sourced beacon value.
-Sponsor wallets are only relevant when using self-funded dAPIs.
+Funds from sponsor wallets are used to pay the gas cost when updating the on-chain value of dAPIs' sourced beacon value.

 Self-funded dAPI sponsor wallets are important in that the community (dApp owners) must fund the sponsor wallets of the dAPIs they wish to use.
 This is